magistermaks/mod-lootboxes/WIKI.md

 ## Config
-Loot Boxes by default generate Urns in some vanilla structures (Jungle Temples and Desert Temples) you can disable that (or tweak the chance) using the config file `loot_boxes.properites`
+Loot Boxes by default generate Urns in some vanilla structures (Jungle Temples, Desert Temples and Mineshaft Corridors) you can disable that (or tweak the chance) using the config file `loot_boxes.properites`

 The list of available options: